zalando/postgres-operator/docs/reference/cluster_manifest.md

 * **enableShmVolume**
   Start a database pod without limitations on shm memory.
-By default docker limit `/dev/shm` to `64M` (see e.g. the [docker issue](https://github.com/docker-library/postgres/issues/416), which could be not enough if PostgreSQL uses parallel workers heavily.
+By default Docker limit `/dev/shm` to `64M` (see e.g. the [docker issue](https://github.com/docker-library/postgres/issues/416), which could be not enough if PostgreSQL uses parallel workers heavily.
 If this option is